1313e/PRISM/docs/source/user/terminology_docs.rst

 Model output(s) [`mod_out`/`mod_set`]
 	The model output(s) corresponding to a single (set of) model realization/evaluation sample(s).

+Model realization samples
+	Same as model evaluation samples.

 Model realizations (set) [`mod_real_set`]
 	The combination of model realization/evaluation samples and their corresponding model outputs.

-Model realization samples
-	Same as model evaluation samples.

 Parameter set [`par_set`]
 	A single combination/set of model parameter values, used to evaluate the emulator/model once.

 Passive parameters
 	The set of model parameters that are not considered active, and therefore are considered to not have a significant influence on the output of the model.

-PRISM
-	The acronym for *Probabilistic Regression Instrument for Simulating Models*.
-It is also a one-word description of what *PRISM* does (splitting up a model into individually emulated model outputs).

 (PRISM) Pipeline [`pipe`/`pipeline`]
 	The main *PRISM* framework that orchestrates all operations, provided by a :obj:`~prism.pipeline.Pipeline` object.